 But the assignment takes a dark turn when the teenager at the center of her story lands in jail facing a murder charge.
 Setting out to prove the youth’s innocence takes Lola to her own dark place, and she’s not sure if she’ll ever be able to find her way back.

-[BUY IT AT AMAZON] This title will be auto-delivered to your Kindle on July 24, 2018.
+[BUY ME] This title will be auto-delivered to your Kindle on July 24, 2018.

 Silent Hearts is an absorbing, complex portrayal of two very different but equally resilient women caught in the conflict of a war that will test them in ways they never imagined.